-The Group has lease contracts for leasehold land, office premises, staff quarters and motor vehicles.
+The Group has lease contracts for leasehold land, office premises, staff quarters, machinery and motor vehicles.
 Lump sum payments were made upfront to acquire the interests in the leasehold land in the PRC.
-Leases of office buildings and staff quarters generally have initial lease terms ranging from I to 3 years.
+Leases of office buildings, staff quarters and machinery generally have initial lease terms ranging from I to 5 years.
 One of the leases in relation to office building contains early termination option where the Group is reasonably certain not to exercise at the inception of the lease.
 Leases of motor vehicles run for 6 to 24 months and the title of the motor vehicles will be passed to the Group at the end of the respective leases.